 Coffee, or at least the caffeine therein, as mentioned before is apparently the most popular drug in the world.
 Millions daily don’t want to start their day without a steaming, hot cup of java.
 In addition to keeping the eyelids open and improving mood levels, bolstering reaction time, vigilance, focus and motivation, it can actually be incredibly beneficial in a whole host of ways.
 If that is, it’s used in proper quantities and with moderation.

-A cup or two of coffee per day may, like green tea, stave off some age-related cognitive decline issues like Alzheimer’s and dementia.
+A cup or two of coffee per day may, like green tea, stave off some age-related cognitive decline issues associated with the aging brain.
 Also like green tea, it’s chock full of antioxidants.
 Chlorogenic acid, one of the antioxidants found in the coffee bean can reduce oxidative damage as well as scrubbing free radicals found in the bloodstream.
 In addition, it has been associated with more efficient fat oxidation and improving favorable blood sugar levels.

-Some research suggests that in addition to the obvious qualities of waking you up in the morning, improving mood and focus, long-term consumption of coffee at the recommended levels may actually lower the risk of diabetes, certain types of cancer, Parkinson’s, Alzheimer’s dementia and other diseases.
+Some research suggests that in addition to the obvious qualities of waking you up in the morning, improving mood and focus, long-term consumption of coffee at the recommended levels may actually lower the risk of age related decline of cognitive functions as well as some other diseases associated with our society’s increase in fat intake and decrease in physical activity.
 That said, colorectal cancer has also been weakly linked to coffee consumption as well.
 Keeping all things at an ideal level will go a long way in ensuring that what you’re taking for benefits does just that rather than decreasing your risk for a long, healthy life.

 The evidence isn’t exactly concrete with these peripheral benefits, but if you do some digging you’ll find that chlorogenic acid looks like a very promising compound for all-around human health.

-We mentioned Dave Asprey and the Bulletproof Exec program.
-Coffee is a key part of his program.
+We mentioned Dave Asprey and the Bulletproof Executive program.
+Coffee is a key part of his program for improving mind and body.
 He warns, however, of the possibility of mycotoxins (a type of mold that attacks coffee beans).
 These are potentially neurotoxic.
-A study of 40 coffee brands showed that at 18, nearly half of them contained Ochratoxin A. Ochratoxin A has been shown to be potentially carcinogenic, toxic and has a negative effect on the kidneys while also affecting the brain, specifically the hippocampus which is involved in the formation of new memories.
+A study of 40 coffee brands showed that at 18, nearly half of them contained Ochratoxin A in small quantities.
+Ochratoxin A has been shown to be potentially carcinogenic, toxic and has a negative effect on the kidneys while also affecting the brain, specifically the hippocampus which is involved in the formation of new memories.

 Brewing coffee may not affect the Ochratoxin A, so you can end up ingesting them.
 That said, some feel Asprey’s insistence on the danger of mycotoxins may not be as dire as suggested.
 The levels of Ochratoxin A could potentially be statistically insignificant in the long run.
 This would be especially so if you stick to a cup or a cup and a half maximum.

-The US is a fair bit more lenient when it comes to checking for mycotoxins in comparison with the EU for example.
-Both, however, have the levels of mycotoxins on their radar.
+The US is a fair bit more lenient when it comes to checking for mycotoxins in comparison for example with the EU.
+Both, however, have the levels of mycotoxins on their radar for food quality.
 High-quality coffee (Arabica beans specifically) grown at high elevations are generally less likely to be contaminated by mycotoxins.

 In our coming installments, we’ll talk about intermittent fasting, brain foods, ketones, carbs, choline and other ways to “feed the neurotransmitters.”
 Stay tuned!